 If you didn't know, Brazil is the country that hosts the largest Japanese community outside of Japan.
 1.5 million Japanese and descendants, according to the Consulate General of Japan.
 Of these 400,000 are Japanese in São Paulo. and that is where the largest Japanese stronghold outside Japan is located, Bairro da Liberdade.
 Not to mention all the communities spread from the south to the midwest of the country.

 Japanese immigration to Brazil celebrates 110 in 2018.
 It all started with the first ship of Japanese immigrants, called Kasato Maru.
-This ship is known for symbolizing the ground zero of the lasting history between Japan and Brazil.
-We will know in this article a little about the history of this ship, and about the impact that this brings to Brazil until today.
+This ship is known for symbolizing ground zero of the enduring history between Japan and Brazil.
+In this article, we will know a little about the history of this ship, and about the impact that it brings to Brazil to this day.

 The beginning of immigration to Brazil

 In the period between 1616 to 1858 Japan became a closed country.
 But that ended in the 1860s, when the country abolished closed-door politics.
 In 1968, about 190 Japanese were sent to Hawaii.
 But those there ended up becoming slaves, going without the permission of the Japanese government.
 So much so that Japan has banned the population from leaving the country for more than 15 years.